US officials: Ex-ISIS fighter entered US as refugee

 - British Columbia declares state of emergency over wildfires

-After he was granted that status in June 2014, prosecutors say he returned to Iraq and killed a police officer.
-The town of Rawah fell to Islamic State that same month.
-Five months later, Ameen traveled to the United States to be resettled as a refugee.

-He was arrested by the FBI Joint Terrorism Task Force based on a warrant issued in May by an Iraqi federal court in Baghdad.
+Ameen was arrested by the FBI Joint Terrorism Task Force based on a warrant issued in May by an Iraqi federal court in Baghdad.
 Ameen could face execution for the “organized killing by an armed group,” according to Iraqi documents filed in U.S. federal court.

+Benjamin Galloway, one of Ameen’s public defenders, said he had just 10 minutes to meet with his client prior to his initial court appearance, and attorneys hadn’t decided whether to contest that Ameen is the man wanted by Iraqi authorities.

 Ameen did not disclose his membership in two terrorist groups when he later applied for a green card in the United States, officials said.

-The Trump administration has sharply criticized the Obama-era resettlement program, questioning whether enough was done to weed out those with terrorist ties.
+The Trump administration has sharply criticized the Obama-era resettlement program for not doing enough to keep out terrorists.

 State Department and Department of Homeland Security officials did not immediately respond to questions about Ameen.